Cuttack: Paramhansa Nath Temple

 Paramhansa Nath Temple, Biribat built, 11th A.D., 4 km from the Cuttack-Paradeep Road.
-This is situated right on the banks of the River Kathajodi.
-Another hidden gem of Katak, and it has been standing upright 80 feet for 1000 years.
-This is a five-chambered rekha and pidha shrine.
+It is situated right on the banks of the River Kathajodi, and has been standing at 80 feet for 1000 years.
+It is a five-chambered rekha and pidha shrine.
 The Vimana is of Pancharatha Rekha style.
 The doorjambs of the vimana and the bhogomandapa portray sculptures of the navagraha and dvarapalas.
 The plinth of the temple exhibits sculptures portraying war scenes, elephants and horses in procession, and decorated swans.
-In the sanctum is a Patal-Phuta Shiva Linga.
-There is a wooden canopy, possibly added sometime in the mid-15th or 16th century.
+In the sanctum a Patal-Phuta Shiva Linga can be found, as well as a wooden canopy, possibly added sometime in the mid-15th or 16th century.
 Other deities around the temple are Parvati, Kartikeya, and Ganesh.
-A big bull figure and Rama-abhisekha images are found on the northern wall of the temple.
+A large bull figure and Rama-abhisekha images are found on the northern wall of the temple.
 Two Vishnu images are found on the outer walls of the temple.
-Built by the Somavanshi Dynasty.
+The temple was built by the Somavanshi Dynasty.